powercodeacademy/phase-3-ruby-oo-basics-setter-and-getter-methods/README.md

 ## Instructions

-Fork and clone the lab and run `learn test`.
+Fork and clone the lab and run `bin/rspec`.
 To get the tests passing, you will need to complete the following tasks:

 ### `Dog` and `lib/dog.rb`